-The Wabash College Writing Center is dedicated to giving writers high-quality feedback on comments on their work.
+The Wabash College Writing Center is dedicated to giving writers high-quality feedback and comments on their work.
 We want the writer's thoughts and ideas to be clear and well supported.
 Located on the second floor of the Lilly Library, the Writing Consultants are trained to push for clarification and explanation, which builds solid, concise, clear papers.

 The Office of Student Enrichment, or OSE, offers Wabash Men one-on-one mentoring regarding time management, note taking, study skills, test preparation skills, test taking skills, use of sources, and general questions regarding how to succeed at Wabash College.
 The OSE also offers international students with English language skills and cultural adaptation.
 Students may visit the OSE once to get their semester planned, weekly to work more intensely on projects, or practically any other combination of visits.

 For your convenience, current syllabus statements for the Writing Center and the OSE are available online.